Paycheck Calculator

 Gross Per Period = Annual Salary / Pay Periods; Taxable = Gross - Pretax Deductions; Taxes = Taxable x (Federal% + State% + SS% + Medicare%); Net = Taxable - Taxes - Posttax DeductionsYour annual salary is divided by the number of pay periods.
 Pretax deductions are subtracted to get taxable income per period.
 Each tax rate is applied to that taxable amount.
 Post-tax deductions are then subtracted to arrive at your net pay.

-Gross pay per period is your annual salary divided by the number of pay periods.
+Gross pay per period is your annual salary divided by the number of pay periods, which gives the headline number before any taxes or deductions reduce it.

-Pretax deductions are subtracted from gross pay to determine your taxable income per pay period.
+Pretax deductions are subtracted from gross pay to determine your taxable income per pay period, which is why a higher 401(k) deferral can meaningfully boost your effective take-home rate per dollar earned.

-Federal tax, state tax, Social Security, and Medicare are each calculated as a percentage of your taxable income per period.
+Federal tax, state tax, Social Security, and Medicare are each calculated as a percentage of your taxable income per period in this simplified model, even though real federal and most state systems use progressive brackets instead of a single flat rate.

 Important Notes:

-- •The additional 0.9% Medicare surtax for high earners is not automatically included.
-Increase the Medicare rate manually if applicable.
+- •The additional 0.9% Medicare surtax for high earners ($200,000 single, $250,000 married filing jointly, $125,000 married filing separately) is not automatically included.
+Increase the Medicare rate manually for paychecks above the threshold if you want a closer estimate; the surtax is only owed by the employee, not matched by the employer.

 Worked Example